Contrast-Security-OSS/docs/content/user/servers/ServerSettings.md

 ## Assess Options

 Assess provides detailed information on vulnerabilities discovered by Contrast so that you can track, share and receive remediation guidance.
 Turning Assess on allows you to enable sampling and designate how stacktraces are captured.
 Sampling allows Contrast to selectively analyze requests in order to avoid repeat analysis and improve server performance.
 Capturing stacktraces allows the server to collect data about the current state, including the lines of code being executed.
-Turning <!-- samping ? --> off results in less performance on the application(s); however, you'll have less clarity on where underlying security issues are occurring.
+Turning off results in less performance on the application(s); however, you'll have less clarity on where underlying security issues are occurring.

 ### Sampling